Cardinals pray before conclave to choose new pope

 Many of the Italian cardinals work within the Vatican bureaucracy, which has come under heavy criticism in recent years because of infighting and perceived incompetence.

-Some Italian newspapers said many of the Italian prelates were rallying around Scherer, while many outsiders favored Scola, believing he had the clout and knowledge needed to revitalize and reform the creaking Vatican government.
+Some Italian newspapers said many of the Italian prelates were rallying around Scherer, while many outsiders favoured Scola, believing he had the clout and knowledge needed to revitalise and reform the creaking Vatican government.

 (Additional reporting by Tom Heneghan, Anna Valderama, Elly Biles and Naomi O'Leary; Editing by Stephen Powell)